Patilsanika/Content_Aware_Image_Resize/README.md

-Resized Image
+To This : Resized Image

 ![resized](https://github.com/Patilsanika/Content_Aware_Image_Resize/assets/86789929/62847cab-d789-4b99-93bf-f8a63487c086)

 As you can see, most of the important content in the image: the boats, have been left intact.
 The algorithm removed some of the rock formations and the water(leading to the boats appearing nearer to each other).